jhaaaa/alix-and-bo/README.md

 ### Vision becomes reality

-As just one example, today the [Transport Layer Security](https://en.wikipedia.org/wiki/Transport_Layer_Security) (TLS) protocol is used to encrypt data in transit between clients and servers.
+As just one example, today, the [Transport Layer Security](https://en.wikipedia.org/wiki/Transport_Layer_Security) (TLS) protocol is used to encrypt data in transit between clients and servers.
 TLS supports a [range of key exchange mechanisms](https://en.wikipedia.org/wiki/Transport_Layer_Security#Key_exchange_or_key_agreement), including Elliptic Curve Diffie-Hellman (ECDHE) and Ephemeral Diffie-Hellman (DHE), both even more secure evolutions of the original Diffie-Hellman-Merkle key exchange.

 When billions of people around the world use web and mobile apps to connect and communicate, most apps are using TLS to enable secure client-server communication.